wilseLee/Coupang_FC/doc/en/WMS/GetSkusStockFilterPageList.md

-pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity availabelStock|long|Product sku can ship inventory quantity shippedStock|long|Product sku has shipped inventory quantity lastModificationTime|datetime|Product sku inventory last change time
+pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity availabelStock|long|Product sku can ship inventory quantity shippedStock|long|Product sku has shipped inventory quantity lastModificationTime|datetime|Product sku inventory last change time(UTC)

 ### pages DTO
 Field | Type | Description